MaxHill/bg_jobs/README.md

 pub type EventListener = fn(Event) -> Nil
 ```

-This function will be called whenever an event occurs, receiving an Event
+If it's registered, this function will be called whenever an event
-object as its parameter.
-You can then pass your custom listener to
+occurs, receiving an Event object as its parameter.
+You can
-bg_jobs (global listener), a specific queue, or a scheduled job as
+register your custom listener with bg_jobs (global listener), a queue,
-needed.
+or a scheduled job as needed.

 Example of adding a custom event listener to a specific queue:
 ```gleam